Are you looking to make money by reselling your clothes?

 J. Crew creates simple, refined clothes for a range of generations.
 It has a more consistent, enduring style that appeals to a specific audience.
 It’s common for J. Crew pieces to pop up in thrift stores not because the outfit went out of fashion but simply because the original purchaser is looking to update their J. Crew wardrobe.

 Reselling J. Crew brings with it a more dependable and stable response, which appeals especially to newcomers to the consignment world.
 If you’re looking to make money by reselling clothes, J. Crew is an easy place to start.

-Gucci is the most popular luxury designer that you’ll find on resale.
-This is likely due to Gucci’s wide target audience, meaning there’s generally a more expansive demand for product at a discount.
+Gucci is the most popular luxury designers, making it one of the best brands to resell.
+This is likely due to Gucci’s wide target audience, meaning there’s generally a more expansive demand for products at a discount.